Skip to main content

 Build from Source

-If you have Go installed (version 1.24.4 or later), you can build the CLI from source.
+If you have Go installed (version 1.26 or later):

 Verify Installation